philzook58/philzook58.github.io/_notes/Languages/datalog.md

 What is the most appropriate way?
 Probably we want to implement some kind of machine flavored implementation.
 Or maybe a graph like representation.

 I could literally do hash cons modulo alpha.
 I can dor xor trick.
+Hmm.
+PosTree is a trie.

 Could make user defined functor for substition.

 I could make udf for normalization.
 And memoize into a choice domain?

+Combinators

 ## meta circular interpreter
 See extensive prolog literature on meta circular intepreters